manojahs/React/README.md

 -----------------------------------
 dotnet new webapi -n API -controllers

-Create a folder with Class as Domain & Application
+Create a folder with Class as Domain , Application & Persistence
 --------------------------------------
 dotnet new classlib -n Domain
+dotnet new classlib -n Application dotnet new classlib -n Persistence

 ----------------------------------------------------------------------------------------------------------